Q & A

 We believe your wedges should be the most finely tuned clubs in your bag, as you use them more than any other.
 Besides a practically unlimited offering of shafts and grips, we will provide alterations to grip size, shaft length, lie angles and lofts at no extra charge.

 Initially, our wedges are available directly from us on our website.
-[Reserve yours now.]
-In the Spring of 2020, we will begin reaching out to dedicated golf professionals to invite them into the EDISON Golf network, so that their golfers can take advantage of this exciting technology in scoring clubs.
+[Build yours now.]
+By the summer of 2020, we will begin reaching out to dedicated golf professionals to invite them into the EDISON Golf network, so that their golfers can take advantage of this exciting technology in scoring clubs.
 If you would like us to reach out to your golf professional, please email his or her contact information to Info@EdisonWedges.com.

 How do I get my golf professional to get set up with EDISON Golf?